k-harjo/MysterySeekers/README.md

 ## Overview

-Fantasy Adventure RPG is a fantasy-themed roleplaying game developed as part of a capstone project for the Master of Science in Software Engineering program.
-Players can explore a magical world, craft items, embark on quests, and engage in various roleplaying activities.
+Mystery Seekers: Urban Legends is a modern-day detective game with supernatural elements, developed as part of a capstone project for the Master of Science in Software Engineering program.
+Players become young detectives exploring urban environments, solving mysteries, and uncovering supernatural occurrences.
 The game combines elements from roleplaying games, escape obbies, and adventure games, providing a rich and immersive experience.

 ### Project Vision

-The vision for Fantasy Adventure RPG is to create an engaging and immersive gaming experience that demonstrates advanced software engineering skills.
+The vision for Mystery Seekers: Urban Legends is to create an engaging and immersive gaming experience that demonstrates advanced software engineering skills.
 The project aims to showcase a broad range of competencies including game design, programming, user experience design, and project management, all while delivering a fun and captivating game.

 ### Key Features

-**Roleplaying Elements:** Character customization, interactive world, and a variety of activities.
+Detective Roleplaying Elements: Character customization, interactive world, and a variety of detective activities.

-**Adventure and Exploration:** Quests and storylines, an expansive world with different regions, towns, and dungeons.
+Mystery and Exploration: Quests and storylines, an expansive urban environment with different regions, buildings, and hidden locations.

-**Escape Obby Features:** Challenging obstacles and villains to defeat.
+Escape Obby Features: Challenging obstacles and supernatural entities to defeat.

-**Crafting System:** Collect resources and craft items, with an upgrading system to improve items.
+Supernatural Tools: Use modern gadgets and supernatural tools to uncover clues and solve mysteries.

 ### Technologies and Tools

-**Roblox Studio:** The primary platform for building and scripting the game.
+Roblox Studio: The primary platform for building and scripting the game.

-**Lua Scripting:** The programming language used for game development.
+Lua Scripting: The programming language used for game development.

-**GitHub:** Version control and project management.
+GitHub: Version control and project management.

-**GitHub Projects:** For tracking progress and managing tasks.
+GitHub Projects: For tracking progress and managing tasks.

-**Figma/Sketch:** For designing wireframes and user interfaces.
+Figma/Sketch: For designing wireframes and user interfaces.

 ### Project Milestones